Cruising with a Baby: What To Expect, Tips & More From A Mom

 Baby Carrier

 Baby carriers are such a great way to get around the ship, go ashore, get baby a nap, be able to do anything with two hands.
 They really are incredible.
-I use an Ergobaby Omni 360 and it’s worked great for me but to be honest – the important part here is a carrier that is comfortable or you and your little one.
+I use an Ergobaby 360, it’s been my go-to since around 5 months old (now 15 months and it is still comfortable and supportive for me and baby).

 Cabin Organizer

-Among the best things (no lie) I’ve brought onboard were an over the door organizer.
+This is among the best things I’ve brought onboard.
 I liked these ones as diapers fit well in them and there are 2 in a pack.

 Portable Changing Pad

 Your room doesn’t come with a changing pad.
 Having a way to change your baby without those inevitable accidents is key.
 Save yourself the messes and plan ahead!
-You can always use the changing pad part of your handy Skip-Hop Portable Changing Pad (a must have for every diaper bag and or traveling parents) or you can bring a separate pad to use in your room.
+You can always use the changing pad part of your handy Skip-Hop Portable Changing Pad or you can bring a separate pad to use in your room.

 Baby Monitor